 I love this gadget because of its simplicity.
 You just stick the socket on a window which gets a good amount of sunlight and then plug your devices into it.
 Because it has an internal battery, it can be used to power small gadgets right away or it can store power for use later.
 Unfortunately it isn’t for sale yet.

 Anker Solar USB Charger

 There are a lot of off grid USB solar chargers that you can buy, so I couldn’t possibly go over them all.
 Anker is one of the most popular because it is very compact and also affordable.
 It is highly portable with fast charging technology.
 Especially important for off gridders it is incredibly durable.
-More info here.
+Check on Amazon here.